 LinkedIn posts are shorter updates having a limit of 3,000 characters.
 They’re similar to Facebook updates or tweets in that they’re quick and easy to read.
 And because they stay on your profile page, only your first-degree connections will see these updates in their feeds.

-LinkedIn posts are more popular since they’re less time-consuming to produce than an article.
+LinkedIn posts are more popular since they’re less time-consuming than articles.
 But also remember that these posts are not the best option to build thought leadership because of their limited reach.

 LinkedIn Articles Pros and Cons